OlinREVO/CAN_101/Tut_4/README.md

 If this doesn’t make sense, once again: play with binary.

-Analog Discovery?
+### Analog Discovery?
 See how easy digital is?
 Analog stuff is just as easy.
 I lied again.
 It is a bit more complicated, and for good reason.
 Before jumping into code, let’s go through what the hell we have to do first.

-Analog to Digital
+##### Analog to Digital
 Digital is easily defined by 0V or 5V, a 1 or a 0, on… and off.
 Easy stuff.
 Literally two things you have to remember.
 BI-nary.
 Analog is everything else.
-0V to 5V inclusive in our case, because anything more and our ATmegas will fry.
+0V to 5V inclusive in our case, because anything more and our [ATmegas will fry](NULL "You don't want that unless you are Powertrain from 2014-2015).

 It is easy then to convert Analog to digital, we can just convert the volts into a number.
 0V would be a 0, 0.000...0001V would be a 1, 0.000...0002V is a 2 and so on.

-In order to solve this issue we have to subdivide the voltage range.
-Since we store things in the digital world in bytes, a simple subdivision is by 28 (256), because that is the amount 1 byte can hold.
+In order to solve this [issue](NULL "Right?
+You see the issue?
+Please say you see the issue….") we have to subdivide the voltage range.
+Since we store things in the digital world in bytes, a simple subdivision is by 2<sup>8</sup> (256), because that is the amount 1 byte can hold.
 This gives us a rather large range, and for most of our purposes this should be fine.
 (Actually the ATmega we are using defaults to an ADC of 10 bits (for whatever reason), which is a bit (actually 2!) more than 1 byte).
 We’ll go over the side effects to that later.

 So now we have subdivision down, what else?